Relativistic framework for high-precision GNSS processing in GCRS/BCRS with extension to cislunar space: Relativistic framework for processing GNSS data

-\paragraph*{State propagation and transformations:} Propagate the spacecraft state in the {\tt BCRS} with the same dynamical model used for the MEO test (relativistic point-mass terms and geopotential terms exactly as in the main text), and adopt the screened operational forms for position, velocity, and acceleration, Eqs.~(\ref{eq:pos-approx-LEO}), (\ref{eq:vel-tran2}), and (\ref{eq:coord-acc_sum-L}), respectively.
-Map spacecraft and ground states to the {\tt LCRS} using Eqs.~(\ref{eq:pos-approx-LEO-rec}) and (\ref{eq:vel-tran2-rec}) for position and velocity; accelerations follow the same screening logic as in the Earth case (see Table \ref{tab:cislunar-config} for configuration details.)
+\textit{State propagation and transformations:} For this regression, propagate the spacecraft state in the {\tt BCRS} using the barycentric point-mass relativistic dynamics and the mission-specified lunar/terrestrial gravity, SRP, and orientation models summarized in Table~\ref{tab:cislunar-config}.
+This configuration is intended to exercise the reference-frame transformation chain, not to define a complete {\tt NRHO} POD force model.
+For the Earth leg, use the screened operational transformations in Eqs.~(\ref{eq:pos-approx-LEO}), (\ref{eq:vel-tran2}), and (\ref{eq:coord-acc_sum-L}).
+Map spacecraft and ground states to the {\tt LCRS} using Eqs.~(\ref{eq:pos-approx-LEO-rec}) and (\ref{eq:vel-tran2-rec}) for position and velocity; accelerations follow the same screening logic as in the Earth case.

 \paragraph*{Observables and light-time:} Compute one-way light-time between a ground station and the cislunar spacecraft with (\ref{eq:light-time}).
 Retain Sun and Earth Shapiro terms only; other bodies are negligible at the accuracy targeted here.
 (Note that most of the solar term behaves as a range scale and cancels in differenced observables, but keep it for absolute light-time consistency at the centimeter level over $\Delta T$.)
 Use the same {\tt TT/TDB} handling and GM scaling guidance as in Sec.~\ref{sec:GCRS-pvac} to avoid double-scaling when using {\tt TDB}-consistent ephemerides.
+The lunar Shapiro delay is negligible at the accuracy targeted here: a rough upper bound is $\Delta t^{\rm Moon}_{\rm Shapiro}\sim 2GM_{\tt M}c^{-3}\ln(\cdots)\lesssim \mathcal{O}(1~{\rm ps})$, corresponding to $\lesssim 0.3$ mm in range, i.e., well below the cm-class absolute light-time envelope adopted in this test.

 \paragraph*{Closure metric \rm ({\tt BCRS$\rightarrow$LCRS$\rightarrow$BCRS}):} Define the cislunar frame-closure for position and velocity over an analysis span $\Delta T$ as